Senseonics Holdings Inc (SENS) Shares Down Despite Recent Market Volatility - News Heater

 SENS’s Market Performance

-SENS stock saw an increase of -0.23% in the past week, with a monthly gain of 22.06% and a quarterly increase of 12.02%.
-The volatility ratio for the week is 7.77%, and the volatility levels for the last 30 days are 7.25% for Senseonics Holdings Inc (SENS).
-The simple moving average for the last 20 days is 5.37% for SENS stock, with a simple moving average of -5.82% for the last 200 days.
+SENS stock saw an increase of 1.34% in the past week, with a monthly gain of 8.84% and a quarterly increase of 22.64%.
+The volatility ratio for the week is 8.22%, and the volatility levels for the last 30 days are 7.50% for Senseonics Holdings Inc (SENS).
+The simple moving average for the past 20 days is 4.84% for SENS’s stock, with a -3.12% simple moving average for the past 200 days.

 Analysts’ Opinion of SENS